|

 Club

-wonderful sleep last night, and awoke feeling really refreshed and raring to
+sleep last night, and awoke feeling really refreshed

-go.
+and raring to go.
 As I rolled over I checked the time.
-It was five past two – I’d only
+It was five past two –

-slept for three hours.
-I then dozed intermittently for the rest of the night,
+I’d only slept for three hours.
+I then dozed intermittently for the rest of

 To work,

-now actually extinct.
 Surely that can’t be true?
 Endangered, maybe.
-But
+But extinct?

 And then to